Thorncliffe Park: History

-The Thorncliffe Ski Jump, located west of the present day Ontario Science Centre, was opened by the Toronto Ski Club in January 1934 and operated until February 1941.
+Not as well-known, the Thorncliffe Ski Jump was the first and only ski jump ever to exist in Toronto.
+Located west of the former Ontario Science Centre, it was built by the Toronto Ski Club in 1933 and operated until February 1941.
+It hosted provincial and Canadian championships, and international competitions, that attracted thousands of spectators.
 Its last recorded event raised funds for the Canadian Red Cross and Norwegian War Aid Fund during World War II.